OscarBackman92/FitPro/README.md

 * As a user, I can edit my workout details
 * As a user, I can delete my workouts
 * As a user, I can track my workout statistics
-* As a user, I can categorize my workouts by type

 ### Social Features

-* As a user, I can follow other users
 * As a user, I can like and comment on workouts
 * As a user, I can share my workouts
 * As a user, I can view a social feed of workouts